Travel in Austria

 1. What is the Bermuda Triangle?

 The streets adjacent to Schwedenplatz, in the section between the square and the Old Town, are called the Bermuda Triangle.
 This area includes the Jewish streets Seitenstettengasse (where the center of Vienna’s Jewish community and the central synagogue are located) and Judengasse, and continues to Rabensteig and Ruprechtsplatz.
 Locals call the place the Bermuda Triangle because it’s very easy to get lost among the different bars, especially after having a bit too much to drink.
-The streets look quite similar, so it’s very easy to get confused, lose your way, and disappear from your worried friends waiting for you.
+The streets look quite similar, so it’s very easy to get confused, lose your way, and disappear from your friends waiting for you.

 Before we detail the attractions and recommended places in this area, you should know that the Bermuda Triangle is actually one of Vienna’s oldest areas.
 In ancient times, this place was a military camp for the Roman Legion called Vindobona.
 With the city’s development, many Jews engaged in commerce and textiles settled in this area, which is why one of the streets is even called Judengasse (Jewish Street).
 In 1826, the city’s central synagogue began operating on Seitenstettengasse.